Lionstone Investments to Offload $5.5B in Assets

 Lionstone Investments, a Houston-based subsidiary of financial services giant Ameriprise Financial, is in the process of winding down, currently transitioning its assets to other firms.
 Lionstone has about $5.5 billion in institutional commercial real estate assets in major U.S. metros.

 In releasing a statement about the matter, Ameriprise said that it had come to the decision about shutting down Lionstone after a strategic evaluation, but offered no details.
-The company further said, however, that the winding down of its U.S. real estate business would have no material financial impact on Ameriprise.
+The company added, however, that the winding down of its U.S. real estate business would have no material financial impact on Ameriprise.

 Reportedly the decision to shut down Lionstone came amid disagreements between that company and parent Columbia Threadneedle, but specific points of disagreement have not been confirmed or denied by the participants.
 Neither Lionstone nor Columbia Threadneedle/Ameriprise have responded to queries from Commercial Property Executive on the matter.